-The maximum gain rule can be derived from the exact local method by making some not too serious assumptions.
-An important advantage of the maximum gain rule is the insight that it gives.
+The maximum gain rule can be derived from the exact local method (with noise) by making some assumptions, which are generally satisfied except for some ill-conditioned cases (Halvorsen et al., 2003).
+An important advantage of the maximum gain rule is the insight that one should control variables that are sensitive with respect to the inputs.